Durango in a Weekend

 Day 1: Friday

 Evening 1: Dinner time already?
-I recommend Fired Up's rooftop, one of my favorite dining spots in Durango, or El Moro or Eolus (which also has a fabulous rooftop) for something a little fancier.
+I recommend Fired Up's rooftop, one of my favorite dining spots in Durango, El Moro or Eolus (which also has a fabulous rooftop) for something a little fancier.

 Day 2: Saturday

-Afternoon 2: Come afternoon, why not check out Colorado's finest hot springs With several different semi-private pools, views of the Animas valley and a food truck and bar, the Durango Hot Springs always wow's guests.
+Afternoon 2: Come afternoon, why not check out Colorado's finest hot springs?
+With several different semi-private pools, views of the Animas valley, and a food truck and bar, the Durango Hot Springs always wows guests.
 While you're north of town, stop by my favorite place in the valley for food and views, James Ranch.
 Or peruse their market for groceries to cook at home.

 Day 3: Sunday